 and are now playing active roles

 Creating a Comfortable Workplace Environment

 The organization of the workplace environment is closely connected to improving awareness among employees regarding their jobs.
 At Sodick, we are working to achieve a workplace environment where all employees can stay highly motivated and work with peace of mind.
 Maintaining a favorable workplace environment serves to keep new hire retention rates high and create a foundation that makes it easy to nurture superior human resources.

 We are also focusing our energies on creating an employee training system to help individual employees further develop their abilities.
 Through employee training in a variety of fields and nurturing a global workforce via overseas training for new hires, our aim is for employees to acquire the know-how and skills to serve as driving forces for the company in the future.
 Furthermore, Sodick has also adopted stratified training methods in which trainees are broken up into groups based on their number of years of service and type of position, as well as internet-based e-learning for employee education and corporate training.

-Sodick has designated specific Saturdays as days for which we encourage employees to use their paid vacation time and actively encourage them to take days off.
-Doing so creates a virtuous cycle, as they are refreshed from taking the break and thus tackle their work with renewed motivation.
+Sodick has designated specific days as days on which we encourage employees to use their paid leave, and we actively encourage them to take days off.
+Doing so creates a virtuous cycle, as they are refreshed from taking a break and thus tackle their work with renewed motivation.

 Initiatives for Safety, Sanitation, and Disaster Prevention